magento/devdocs/src/guides/v2.3/comp-mgr/patching.md

 When the [patch][] program is run, this file is read in and the specified changes are made to the file(s).

-## Official patches
+### Hot fixes

+Hot fixes are patches that contain high-impact security or quality fixes that affect a large number of Magento merchants.
+These fixes are rolled into the next patch release for the applicable Magento minor version.
+Magento releases hot fixes as needed.

-You can find official Magento patches in the [Magento Security Center][].
-Follow the instructions on the page to download the patch file, depending on your version and installation type.
+You can find hot fixes in the [Magento Security Center][].
+Follow the instructions on the page to download the patch file, depending on your Magento version and installation type.

+{:.bs-callout-info}
+Hot fixes can contain backward incompatible changes.

+### Individual patches

+Individual patches contain low-impact quality fixes for a specific issue.
+These fixes are appllied to the most recently supported minor version of Magento (for example, 2.4.x), but could be missing from the previous supported minor version of Magento (for example, 2.3.x).
+Magento releases individual patches as needed.

+{:.bs-callout-info}
+Individual patches do not contain backward incompatible changes.

-## Custom patches
+### Custom patches

 Sometimes it takes a while for the Magento Engineering Team to include a bug fix made on GitHub in a Magento 2 Composer release.
 In the meantime, you can create a patch from GitHub and use the [`cweagans/composer-patches`][1] plugin to apply it to your Composer-based Magento 2 installation.